BarbieDreamz/OpenAi-API-TTS-Scam/README.md

 Information related to the direct scam is redacted.
 I opted to use a python script to interact with the API and output an audio file.

+This assumes your environment is setup properly and you have API keys from your OpenAI account.

 Text to Speech: https://platform.openai.com/docs/guides/text-to-speech